dlt-hub/dlt/docs/website/docs/running-in-production/monitoring.md

 This is why we want to capture enough context to allow a person to decide if the data looks OK or requires further investigation when monitoring the data quality.
 A staple of monitoring are line charts and time-series charts that provide a baseline or a pattern that a person can interpret.

-For example, to monitor data loading, consider plotting "count of records by "loaded_at" date/hour" or by "created at" or "modified at" or whatever you can use as a recency marker.
+For example, to monitor data loading, consider plotting "count of records by `loaded_at` date/hour", "created at", "modified at", or other recency markers.